F41zK4r1m/HackTheBox/SteamCloud.md

 ## Enumeration:

-I began my enumeration with quick rustscan to check for the open ports & services.
-I observed multiple open ports from the scan.
+I initiated the enumeration phase by swiftly employing rustscan to scrutinize the target host for accessible ports and associated services.
+This swift scan yielded a multitude of open ports.

 ```bash
 sudo rustscan -a 10.10.11.133 -- -sC -sV -vv -oN steam_nmap